 Egg Salad Recipe with the Best Dressing

 Truly the best Egg Salad Recipe you are going to try with minimal ingredients and so quick to make.
-Hard-boiled eggs with celery, dill, seasoning and chives in a creamy garlic Dijon mayo dressing make up this classic egg salad.
-Add this to your Easter menu!
+Hard-boiled eggs with celery, dill, seasoning, and chives in a creamy dressing make up this classic egg salad.

 This post may contain affiliate links.
 Read my disclosure policy.

-This is the easiest egg salad recipe and the perfect way to use up leftover hard-boiled eggs.
-Eggs with herbs, celery and crisp onion in the creamiest dressing make for one amazing salad.
+This is the easiest egg salad and the perfect way to use up leftover Easter eggs.
+You’ll love the short list of ingredients but it’s all you need to make one amazing salad: hard-boiled eggs, herbs, celery, and crisp onion in the creamiest dressing.

-Egg salad can be served in so many different ways – as a side salad, on toast, etc (see more ideas below).
-Adding hard-boiled eggs is a great way to pack more protein into Potato Salad, or Salmon Cobb Salad.
-This classic salad is simple and just as satisfying, but so much faster to make!
+This can be served in so many different ways – as a side salad, on toast, etc (see more ideas below).
+This traditional salad is simple, satisfying and a perfect additon to your Easter menu.

-- Protein- such as bacon, chicken or shrimp.
+- Protein- such as crispy bacon, chicken or shrimp.

-- Avocado- can either be cubed and added to the salad or blended with the dressing.
+- Avocado- can either be cubed and added to the salad or blended with the dressing to replace some of the mayo.

-Making a salad doesn’t get easier than this homemade egg salad.
+Homemade egg salad doesn’t get any easier than this.
 Just be sure your eggs have cooled completely before preparing the salad or make them ahead and refrigerate until ready to use.

-- Finely cube the celery and red onion (sweet onion may be substituted for red onion)
+- Finely chop the celery and red onion (sweet onion may be substituted for red onion)

 - Chop the chives (or green onions) and fresh dill

-- Mix salad well to combine and enjoy!
+- Mix salad well to combine and coat in the dressing

 The dressing in any salad can really make or break a recipe.
 This awesome creamy dressing adds so much flavor to the simple salad.
 Eggs never tasted so good!